Meet five amazing couples and families who travel full time (in this ongoing series).

 - Finance: Sold his crap on eBay and got out of debt.
 Now makes a living online and can literally work anywhere he wants to when he wants to.

 Adam Baker from Man vs. Debt is probably the most famous modern day family i know who decided to leave it behind for a few years to travel.
-If you haven’t heard of Man vs. Debt than let me fill you in.
+If you haven’t heard of Man vs. Debt then let me fill you in.

 In 2008 after the birth of their daughter, Adam Baker and his wife Courtenay spent a year selling all their crap and paid off over 18,000 dollars in consumer debt.
 Then In June 2009, they left for what was to be a year in Australia, but quickly turned into more mobile travels through Australia, New Zealand, Thailand, and finally back to Indiana.

-Now Adam and his wife are running several business online, have several products that help other people do the same thing they did and he’s not done yet.
+Now Adam and his wife are running several businesses online, have several products that help other people do the same thing they did and he’s not done yet.
 That’s it for now.
 Stay tuned as i add to this growing list of amazing and inspirational families and couples who left it all behind to travel or live abroad.